Kennedy Advisory Group

 Social science researchers and best-selling authors Neil Howe and William Strauss were among the first to track and qualify American generations.
 In their famous book, Generations, Strauss and Howe introduced the concepts of "Millenials" and "Gen-x" into the modern vocabulary.
-Their new generational theory attempted to explain various societal shifts in terms of when a person was born.
+Their new generational theory attempted to explain various societal shifts regarding when a person was born.

 The popularity of Generations led to widespread acceptance of the idea that it's OK to overlook the complexities of human life, ignore diversity, and reduce people to one variable (birth year).